AUSTRALIAN STOCKS NOSE AHEAD: Here's what you need to know

 Today’s scoreboard:

-The local market reversed falls in early trade to coast to positive close.
+The local market followed Wall Street, where the S&P500 added 0.5% overnight, to a positive close.

 Business Insider Emails & Alerts